 For a 10.2 mm rope, this rope is on the lighter side.
-Like the Beal Edlinger, it weighs in at 65g/m while most other ropes of this diameter, such as the Maxim Equinox and the Maxim Glider, are 66g/m, which over the whole length of the rope adds up to make a difference.
-If I am going to use a thick rope, I would prefer it to be as light as possible, so this rope stands out in that respect.
+It weighs in at 64g/m while most other ropes of this diameter, such as the Maxim Equinox and the Maxim Glider, are 66g/m, which over the whole length of the rope adds up to make a difference.
+If using a workhorse rope for the extra durability, having a little less weight to carry is a bonus, and the Eliminator stands out in that respect.

-After only a couple climbs I noticed a couple frayed threads sticking out.
-Granted, I was running the rope over rough granite, but I felt like it should take longer than a day or two to fray threads in the sheath.
-Ropes like the Mammut Infinity and Mammut Revelation take much longer to fray because of their teflon coating as well as the BlueWater Pulse with its thicker sheath.
+After only a couple climbs we noticed a couple frayed threads sticking out.
+Granted, this rope had been running over rough granite, but ideally it would take longer than a day or two for frayed threads to poke out their heads.
+Ropes like the Mammut Infinity and Mammut Revelation take longer to fray because of their teflon coating.
+The BlueWater Pulse also lasts noticeably longer since it has a thicker sheath.

-I used this bi-pattern rope on a climb with 15 rappels as the descent.
+We tested the bi-pattern version of this rope on a climb in Yosemit Valley with 15 rappels as the descent.
 Having a bi-pattern was fantastic for this application, it really sped things up and made us confident that our rope was positioned properly so we wouldn't rap down to uneven ends.
-If you plan on doing a lot of multi-pitch climbing with rappel descents, or you plan on doing a lot of rapping to clean anchors when cragging, then you should look into a bi-pattern rope even though its costs slightly more.
+If you plan on doing a lot of multi-pitch climbing with rappel descents, or you plan on doing a lot of rapping to clean anchors when cragging, we suggest looking into a bi-pattern rope, even though its costs slightly more.

 If you buy the standard 60m version, the BlueWater Eliminator is very comparable in price to the Mammut Tusk and the BlueWater Pulse, ringing in on the inexpensive end.
-Buying the bi-pattern option means adding an extra $35, making it one of the more expensive ropes in this review.
+Buying the bi-pattern option means adding an extra $35.
 In either case, your money would be going to a well made and reliable rope, so you can let your budget determine what extra features (bi-pattern, dry treatment, etc.) you get with it.

 — McKenzie Long